pkulak/filtile/README.md

 # Filtile

 This is a layout manager for the [River](https://github.com/riverwm/river) window manager.
-It's basically `rivertile`, but with a few things not implemented (because I don't use them), and configuration per tag.
+It's (nearly) a drop-in replacement for `rivertile`, but with a few things added and configuration per tag/output.

 ## Usage